Tied-arch bridge

 Generic tied-arch bridge with a movable support on the right side.

 The Fort Pitt Bridge.
 The arches terminate atop slender raised piers and are tied by the road deck structure.

-A tied-arch bridge is an arch bridge in which the outward-directed horizontal forces of the arch(es) are borne as tension by a chord tying the arch ends rather than by the ground or the bridge foundations.
+A tied-arch bridge, sometimes known as a Stabbogen bridge, is an arch bridge in which the outward-directed horizontal forces of the arch(es) are borne as tension by a chord tying the arch ends rather than by the ground or the bridge foundations.
 This strengthened chord may be the deck structure itself or consist of separate, independent tie-rods.